airbytehq/airbyte/airbyte-integrations/connectors/source-google-analytics-v4-cloud/README.md

-# Google Analytics V4 Source
+# Google Analytics V4 Cloud Source

 This is the repository for the Google Analytics V4 source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/google-analytics-v4).